 Why You Should Avoid Skipping a Flight

-One of the most hardened airline rules of today says that if you miss or cancel any portion of a plane ticket, the airline can cancel all flights remaining on that ticket’s itinerary.
+One of today’s most hardened airline rules says that if you miss or cancel any portion of a plane ticket, the airline can cancel all flights remaining on that ticket’s itinerary.
 When you miss that first flight, whether or not you cancel or no-show, the entire ticket becomes void.

 This rule also applies to connecting flights.
 If you’re ticketed from City A to City C through a connection in City B, but skip the connecting flight from City B to City C, you can’t use your connecting-flight ticket later, even with a change fee.
 And if it’s a round-trip ticket, the return trips are also toast.